megafayray/Calculator/README.md

 - Create the functions that populate the display when you click the number buttons
 - Make the calculator work

+7/29/2024
+- Make AC (clear) button work
+- Fix display not showing secondNumber issue

 To do:

 - Store the calculated result as the new firstNumber, and allow the calculator to keep running

-- Add functionality to the AC (clear) button
+- Display is not showing second number
+- Display is not showing firstNumber after using clear button

 - Add functionality to the Delete button